swift-serverless/aws-lambda-swift-sprinter/README.md

 ## Manual change

-You can also edit the `Makefile` to build a different Example by commenting the following lines and uncommenting the line relateted to the example you want to build.
+You can also edit the `Makefile` to build a different Example by commenting the following lines and uncommenting the line related to the example you want to build.
 ```
 ...